Smoked Mac and Cheese

 - 2

-Make the cheese sauce: melt butter, whisk in flour to make a roux, then slowly add whole milk.
-Stir in sharp cheddar and smoked gouda until melted and smooth.
+Make the cheese sauce: melt the butter, whisk in the flour to make a roux, then slowly add the whole milk.
+Stir in the sharp cheddar and smoked gouda until melted and smooth, then season with the kosher salt, black pepper, and smoked paprika.

 - 3

-Combine pasta and cheese sauce in a cast iron skillet or disposable aluminum pan.
-Top with extra shredded cheese and breadcrumbs.
+Combine the pasta and cheese sauce in a cast iron skillet or disposable aluminum pan.
+Top with extra shredded cheese, plus breadcrumbs if you want a crisp top.

 - 4